Skip to main content

 HKDSE Related Subject(s): Biology

 Cancer is a genetic disease caused by alterations in oncogenes and other related genes.
-This talk will first introduce the ground-breaking discovery of oncogenes that was awarded a Nobel Prize in 1989.
-How a normal gene might become an oncogene through mutations and the mechanisms will be introduced.
-Examples will be given to illustrate how our understanding of the function of oncogenes leads to a revolution in the design and development of highly specific and effective anti-cancer drugs that target oncogenes.
+In this talk, the speaker will first introduce the ground-breaking discovery of oncogenes, which was awarded the Nobel Prize in 1989.
+How a normal gene can become an oncogene through mutations, and the underlying mechanisms, will be explained.
+Examples will be provided to illustrate how our understanding of oncogene function has led to a revolution in the design and development of highly specific and effective anti-cancer drugs that target oncogenes.
+This new form of individualized treatment is known as precision medicine.

 By School of Biomedical Sciences